 My eye clinic client wanted to communicate with its potential eye surgery audience.
-They knew this target audience was well-informed, financially comfortable, and already considering the surgery - but hadn't quite taken the next steps.
-The client commissioned me to write a campaign to encourage these people to take the plunge and have the surgery.
+They knew this target audience was well-informed, financially comfortable, and already considering the surgery - but had yet to take the next steps.
+The client commissioned me to write a campaign encouraging these people to take the plunge and have the surgery.

-I learned that glasses-wearers simply yearned for the ease of not dealing with the hassle of glasses!
+I learned that glasses-wearers yearned for the ease of not dealing with the hassle of glasses!
 Several mentioned the fantasy of being in the rain without fogging their glasses.
-So, instead of copying the competition, I delivered a concept that played on the life-changing profound benefits of being able to see without the hassle of glasses.
+Instead of copying the competition, I delivered a concept that played on the life-changing benefits of seeing without the hassle of glasses.